 ½ oz Cointreau

 1 oz Lime Juice

 ¼ oz Simple Syrup

 Float Dark Rum

-* The original Mai Tai cocktail recipe called for Orange Curacao but I've been unable to locate this in Canada, so since we use excellent rum, I would only add an excellent orange liqueur, but any decent triple sec will work.
-Also, the true original recipe calls for 3.5 oz of liquor which is 0.5 oz above the legal limit in Ontario for a single serving of alcohol.
+* The original Mai Tai cocktail recipe called for Orange Curacao, but I’ve been unable to locate this in Canada, so since we use excellent rum, I would only add a good orange liqueur, but any decent triple sec will work.
+Also, the original recipe calls for 3.5 oz of liquor which is 0.5 oz above the legal limit in Ontario for a single serving of alcohol.
 The days of power drinking are long gone, but the Mai Tai still has its place.

-The creation of the Mai Tai happened in Oakland in 1944 by Victor Bergron, better known as Trader Vic.
-The name of the drink was expressed by the the guests, who were from Tahiti, when they exclaimed "Mai Tai - Roa Ae", which means "Out of This World - The Best".
+The creation of the Mai Tai happened in Oakland in 1944 by Victor Bergeron, better known as Trader Vic.
+The name of the drink was expressed by the guests, who were from Tahiti when they exclaimed “Mai Tai – Roa Ae”, which means “Out of This World – The Best”.
 That is how the Mai Tai was born.

 The Mai Tai, along with Don the Beachcombers Zombie, are two of the key drinks that started the Polynesian, Tiki, or exotic, drink craze of the 1940s and continued until the 1970s.
 After a 30 year hiatus, the Tiki revival has found a second wind.

 If you like this drink, you’ll probably love the original Singapore Sling.